Percin0/RDPersistence/README.md

 Only for analysis do not use without authorization.
 Only for educational purpose.

 # Contact
-If you want to help me with any suggestions please contact me to percin0@protonmail.com :)
+If you want to help me with any suggestions please contact me to percin0@protonmail.com :)  Be patient, I'll update the ngrok component!

 # Screenshot